sandialabs/Arcus/docs/IPAddress-Converters.rst

 .. rubric:: Footnotes

-.. [#Gulliver_001] Interested in byte manipulation?
+.. [#GulliverLib] Interested in byte manipulation?
 Is endianess your calling?
 You should check out `Gulliver <https://github.com/sandialabs/gulliver>`_, an awesome opensource C# library developed by a number of smart and attractive people that like playing with thier bits.
 .. [#RFC1924] `RFC 1924 <http://tools.ietf.org/html/rfc1924>`_ is an April Fools Day Joke, but we implemented it anyhow.
 The question is, did we realize it was a joke before we implemented it or not.
 Ah, programmer jokes.
 There are 10 types of developers out there, those that get the joke, and those that don't.